SACEMA/SMART_testing/meeting_notes/notes.md

 not done: pipeline, sensible separation of distinct parts of code, saving output plots

+td
+0. clean and pipe and engineer - Jeremy to begin
+1. clearly write down the definitions of each scenario
+2. fixing scenarios (fixing weights). same weights over time.
+3. ask "if trying to infer incidence from tests, how could you do that?
+3. just do a simple comparison like we did in the first one
+4. how does little r differ between positives and reality; can we control for that.
+5. what factors offset the peak of one from the peak of the other -next level. to what extent can or can't you learn more or faster from reports than just from hospitalisations
+- is there evidence that using negative test results can be an improvement over using just positives, positives + hospital, just hospital. if so, what are the improvements we can use.
+6. generate "true" and "visible" outputs.
+7. add compartments of people waiting for test results - Abi
+*** imagine a pipeline which takes observed data and tries to infer true data
+- Elisha to look at literature - Elisha
+- current 1/5 test positive in SA.
+- lag complicated; solution: compartments of people waiting for test results.

+- another issue related to backlog is degradation of samples over time.
+(2-4 days after collection most samples will test negative)
+- highly sensitive; specificity?
+- weird lines. why are they squiggly? comment from Juliet:
+- interesting to see that positivity goes down as soon as we hit threshold.
+- in a situation such as SA, is there an indicator of when testing is reliable? or positivity?
+- data curation team?
+- how are covid hospitalisations classified? are they reporting suspected covid hospitalisations?

 Other things:
 - Basic question: having critical going directly to death/recovery is an issue? how to we balance amount of people who die vs recover with the amount of time it takes them to die/recover?

 - what do we call "ascertained" to be consistent
 - prevalence among eligible pop vs proportion positive
 - how should we organise code?

+Junior team meeting:
+each of us think of a pitch direction, then make pitch to group. what

+# Meeting 2020-07-01
+### Agenda
+* This is a short update meeting
+* Jeremy's very minor updates
+* Elisha's literature update
+* Abi's update on waiting compartments and discussion to accompany

+General consideration
+* people being tested positive - reported in "tests done" statistics?
+* this work could eventually be presented to NICD to request better data.

+### Elisha's literature update
+* we should all read this paper (Junior team can read and write summary?)
+* one place with space is that they focussed on CFR and IFR (testing bias in those measures).
+Could be good for us to be using our model to explore bias in Rt or r or peak timing, final size, etc. (Only paper that looks at these measures are those by Pitzer et al.)
+* Didn't look at any data (purely theoretical model)
+* use simpler version of test assignment
+* use fewer disease compartment distinctions, but include age and ??
+* normal surveillance with PCR (random only) and sero survey
+* testing more of diseased/symptomatic classes will bias IFR.
+* even if sampling randomly can still have biased estimate of case fatality because there is a lag - cases are moving
+* people who got infected today, take some time before you know their outcome.